Azure PowerShell context objects

 in the format

 Change the active Azure context

-Select-AzContext is meant to be used with existing Azure contexts only and works similarly to using
+Select-AzContext is meant to be used only with existing Azure contexts and works similarly to

 Set-AzContext -Context, but is designed for use with piping: